markl12s/PomoTimer/README.md

 Functions
 setup
-  downloads the neccisary software to use the default set-up of the timer
+  downloads the necessary software to use the default set-up of the timer

 timer
   required parameters